-For all purposes, the employees and equipment of the respective Participating Municipal Departments will remain employees and property of the Participating Municipality, including but not limited to employee benefits and workers’ compensation.
 Each Participating Municipality shall indemnify and hold harmless all other Participating Municipalities for any liability caused by the action or inaction of the Participating Municipality’s employees and agents, from and against all claims, damages, liabilities, injuries, costs, fees, expenses, or losses, including, without limitation, reasonable attorney’s fees and costs of investigation and litigation.

+The Participating Municipalities are authorized through this Agreement, and any executed amendment to this Agreement, to add or remove associated services to be delivered based on a vote of the Advisory Board.
+The Participating Municipalities are not limited exclusively to the Grant Program and are not required to use all services of the Grant Program.
+Participating Municipalities may apply for other grants outside the Collaborative.
+The Collaborative through a vote of the Advisory Board may apply for other grants, opportunities, funds, and awards for shared services on behalf of the Municipalities.
+The Advisory Board must approve any and all grants or grant applications submitted as a Collaborative.
+The Advisory Board may appoint other Municipalities to act as host agencies for these other grant opportunities.

-This AGREEMENT shall take effect on May 1, 2022, or on such other date as decided by the Participating Municipalities, and shall be in effect until June 30th, 2023, unless it is superseded by a further Memorandum of Understanding or Inter-Municipal Agreement before that date.
+This AGREEMENT shall take effect on June 1, 2022, or on such other date as decided by the Participating Municipalities, and shall be in effect until June 30th, 2023, unless it is superseded by a further Memorandum of Understanding or Inter-Municipal Agreement before that date.
 If any or all of the three anticipated three-year renewal options are exercised between the Participating Municipalities and the OLRH, this AGREEMENT shall be automatically extended, except if any Participating Municipality seeks withdrawal.